stackai/stackai-vpc/README.md

 # Launch all services

-1. Open a terminal **in the root of folder of the project, the same as where this README file is located** and launch all services.
+1. Open a terminal **in the root folder of the project, the same as where this README file is located** and launch all services.

     ```bash
     docker compose up